Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity

-We note that the scattering amplitudes $T$ depend on detuning $\omega$, which is omitted in the above equations only for brevity.
+We note that the scattering amplitudes $T$ depend on detuning $\omega$ \cite{seeSI}, which is omitted in the above equations only for brevity.
 The input/output operators of the photonic waveguide follow the standard definitions, $\hat{B}^{\textrm{in}/\textrm{out}}_u(t)\equiv \frac{1}{\sqrt{2\pi}}\int \bo_{u\w}(t_o/t_f) e^{-i \w (t-t_o/t_f)}d\w$, for $u=S, I$.
 Analogously, we can define the effective input and output operators of atoms as $\hat{C}^{\textrm{in}/\textrm{out}}_M(t)\equiv \frac{1}{\sqrt{2\pi}}\int \co_{M\w}(t_o/t_f) e^{-i \w (t-t_o/t_f)}d\w$, which characterizes the transformation of the atomic state before and after interacting with the cavity.

 This scattering relation shows that our system intrinsically generates tri-partite entanglement between each frequency mode of idler, signal, and memory.
-The equivalent circuit is depicted in Fig.~\ref{cavity}(c), which involves two beam splitters (BS) with the same angle $\tan\theta_1 = \left|\frac{T_{I M}(\w)}{T_{I s}(\w)} \right|=\tan\theta_2 = \left| \frac{T_{M I}(\w)}{T_{s I}(\w)} \right|$, and a two-mode-squeezing (TMS) interaction with strength $\cosh^2 r = |T_{I I}(\w)|^2$.
+The equivalent circuit is depicted in Fig.~\ref{cavity}(c), which involves two beam splitters (BS) with the same angle $\tan\theta_1 = \left|\frac{T_{I M}(\w)}{T_{I S}(\w)} \right|=\tan\theta_2 = \left| \frac{T_{M I}(\w)}{T_{S I}(\w)} \right|$, and a two-mode-squeezing (TMS) interaction with strength $\cosh^2 r = |T_{I I}(\w)|^2$.
 We note that the mode transformation denoted by Eq.~(\ref{eq:3io2}) applies to any input state, so our setup can also be applied to engineering logic gates between itinerant photons and quantum states stored in the memory \cite{Lau:2019bs}.
 For our current goal of in-situ generation of photon-memory entanglement, we assume both signal and idler inputs are vacuum and the memory is initialized in the ground state.

-To quantify the amount of entanglement, we consider a Lorentzian spectrum, $\rho(\w) = \frac{1}{2\pi} \frac{\Gamma}{\w^2 + (\Gamma/2)^2}$, with $\omega$ defined as the detuning from atomic ensemble center frequency with an inhomogeneous broadening $\Gamma$.
+To quantify the amount of entanglement, we consider a Lorentzian spectrum, $\rho(\w) = \frac{1}{2\pi} \frac{\Gamma}{\w^2 + (\Gamma/2)^2}$, with an ensemble inhomogeneous broadening $\Gamma$.
 Based on the equivalent circuit in Fig.~\ref{cavity}(c), one might guess that a complete transfer of the entangled signal photon to the memory necessarily requires a large effective beam splitting angle

 This would require in turn a large collective atomic ensemble-cavity cooperativity $\sC \equiv 4 G^2/\kappa \Gamma \gg 1$.
 We find however that this condition is neither necessary nor optimal for our memory.
 Heuristically, increasing $\sC$ enhances the effective damping of the cavity, which is harmful as it suppresses photon generation due to the parametric drive.